Esmael-Pinho/Second-Milestone-Project/README.md

 3. Click on the Settings link.
 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source section, choose main from the drop down select branch menu.
 Select docs/ from the drop down select folder menu.
 6. Click Save.
-The live website site is now deployed at the URL showned at the top by Github pages.
+The live website site is now deployed at the URL showed at the top by Github pages.

 #### How to Fork